-Bootstrap v4.0.0-alpha.2 is available for download in several ways, including some of your favorite package managers.
+Bootstrap v4.0.0-alpha.3 is available for download in several ways, including some of your favorite package managers.
 Choose from the options below to snag just what you need.

 Pull in Bootstrap’s source files into nearly any project with some of the most popular package managers.
-No matter the package manager, Bootstrap will require a Sass compiler and Autoprefixer for a setup that matches our official compiled versions.
+No matter the package manager, Bootstrap will require a Sass compiler, Autoprefixer, and postcss-flexbugs-fixes for a setup that matches our official compiled versions.

 Heads up!
 Not all package managers have the v4 alpha published yet, but we should have them up shortly!